mihudou/HitchOpen-LGSVL-hainan_university/README.md

 2. Flags
    - The competition timer publishes VehicleFlag on the `/vehicle_flag` topic
    - Flags in the competition:
-     - GREEN: Competition active, vehicle can go
+     - GREEN: Competition is active, vehicles can go
      - RED: Vehicle must stop
-     - BLACK: Competition ended
+     - BLACK: Competition ends
    - The competition is started by manually setting the flag to green:
       ```bash
       ros2 param set /competition_timer_node vehicle_flag green
       ```
    - Vehicles MUST subscribe to `/vehicle_flag` topic and respond to flag states.
 If no flag is received, vehicle must assume RED flag.
-   - Black flag is published at the end of the competition.
-You do not need to response to it in the simulation now, but please try to make sure your vehicle can stop safely after finishing the competition.
+   - Black flag is published upon the completion of the target laps or early termination.
+You do not need to respond to it in the simulation now, but please try to make sure your vehicles can stop safely after finishing the competition.

 3. Competition States
+   - Inactive: Simulation Competition is launched with deault RED flag.
+Vechiles are not allowed to move.
    - Start: Competition begins with GREEN flag.
 Timer starts.
    - Pause: Red flag might be published during the competition due to safety reasons and abnormal vehicle behavior.
 Timer does not pasue.
    - End: Vehicles have finished the target_laps or BLACK flag is published early to stop the competition.